esbtools/event-handler/README.md

 3. Set versions appropriately, and name the tag simply "event-handler-#.#.#" (instead of event-handler-parent-#.#.#)
 4. mvn release:perform
+5. Bump interproject dependencies to use latest versions (more intuitive to develop everything together).
+For example. lightblue module depends on lib.
+Bump this dependency to latest lib SNAPSHOT.

 For more information, see [the Maven release plugin documentation]( http://maven.apache.org/maven-release/maven-release-plugin/examples/prepare-release.html).